OHDSI/StudyProtocolSandbox/themis/extras/protocol2025.md

 # Analyzed data

 The input to the study are concept usage data.
 This data is included in data export collected for  OHDSI Evidence network.
+Data supplied by study site contributors has been reviewed by their local governance.
+It is subsumed in Evidence Network.
+The study is not a human subject research.

 # IRB review
 The study is following the protocol of OHDSI Evidence network.